 - How do I contact the billing office for questions and/or an itemized copy of my bill?

-For example, if you have outpatient surgery, you will receive a billing statement from OHSU for the facility charges and separate billing statements from OHSU Faculty Practice for the doctors performing your surgery and the anesthesiologist.
+For example, if you have outpatient surgery, you will receive one bill from OHSU for hospital and provider charges and a separate bill from the anesthesiologist.

 Q. How will I know how much I owe?

 A. Your insurance provider will send you an Explanation of Benefits (EOB) notice that details the amount it has paid, any non-covered or denied amounts and the remaining balance that you are responsible for paying to OHSU.
 Review your EOB carefully, compare it to your OHSU billing statement and call your insurance provider or an OHSU Customer Service Representative right away if you have questions or concerns.

 Q. How will my insurance company get billed?

 A. As a courtesy, we bill both your primary and secondary health insurance carriers.
 To insure proper and prompt processing of your claim, please be sure to verify the insurance information we have at the time of registration.